Lucas Browne: Drug issues

-Browne was later stripped of the title and the Chagaev bout was ruled a no contest, due to a failed drug test for the banned substance clenbuterol.
+Browne was later stripped of the title due to a failed drug test for the banned substance clenbuterol, though his victory over Chagaev was never overturned.
 Browne repeatedly maintained his innocence, however testing on the second sample for the drug proved positive.

 On 2 November 2016, the WBA ordered Browne to fight American heavyweight veteran Shannon Briggs for the WBA regular title.
 The fight was ordered to take place before the end of 2016.
 Browne was originally due to fight Fres Oquendo, who hadn't fought since 2014, however that fight could not be made due to Oquendo recovering from an injury.
 The WBA ordered the winner of this bout to fight Oquendo in a mandatory defense within 120 days.

 Just eight months after being stripped of the WBA heavyweight title due to positive A and B samples for the banned substance clenbuterol, Browne produced another positive drug test, this time for the banned substance ostarine.

 On 18 May 2017, Browne's manager, Matt Clark announced that he would be making a return to the ring on 2 June 2017 at the Club Punchbowl in Sydney.
 On 26 May, his opponent was announced as journeyman Mathew Greer (16–20, 13 KOs).
 In a scheduled six round fight, Browne dropped and stopped the over matched Greer in round 2.
 After the win, Browne set his sights on WBO heavyweight champion Joseph Parker.